Maximum Likelihood Estimation in Markov Regime-Switching Models with Covariate-Dependent Transition Probabilities: Introduction

-The contribution of this paper is to provide consistency and asymptotic normality results for a large class of models that are relevant in applications.
-Our approach allows for autoregressive dynamics in the observable process, temporal heterogeneity in the transitions of the hidden Markov process, and model misspecification.
-To the best of our knowledge, the only asymptotic results available on ML estimation in models with time-inhomogeneous Markov regimes are those in \cite{aill13}, which establish consistency of the ML estimator in a correctly specified model.
-By contrast, we allow for possible model misspecification and establish local asymptotic normality (LAN) (e.g. \cite{leCam2012}) for our model, from which asymptotic normality of the ML estimator can be inferred.
-Unlike \cite {aill13}, however, who allow for a general hidden state space, we require the latter to be finite.
+The main contribution of this paper is to provide consistency and asymptotic normality results for a large class of models that are relevant in applications.
+Our approach allows for autoregressive dynamics in the observable process, covariate-dependence in the transition functions of the hidden regime process, and potential model misspecification.
+To the best of our knowledge, the only asymptotic results available on ML estimation in Markov regime-switching models with covariate-dependent transition probabilities are those of \cite{aill13}, who investigate consistency of the ML estimator in a correctly specified model (i.e., a model which contains the data-generating process).
+Our results include both consistency of the ML estimator and local asymptotic normality (LAN) for the model, from which asymptotic normality of the ML estimator can be inferred.
+Unlike \cite{aill13}, who allow for a general hidden state space, we require the latter to be finite, but do not restrict the model to be correctly specified.
+In doing so, we also extend some results of \cite{white82} for independent, identically distributed (i.i.d.) data to the case of dependent observations and for classes of parametric distributions associated with dynamic models with hidden Markov regimes.
+As such stochastic specifications are typically highly parametric, it is important to understand the properties of likelihood-based inferential procedures in situations where the true probability structure of the data does not necessarily lie within the parametric family of distributions specified by the model.
+We show that the ML estimator in our setting converges to the true parameter value if the model is correctly specified and to a pseudo-true parameter set if the model is misspecified.\footnote{We refer to estimators for the various models discussed throughout as ML estimators even though they may be obtained from a pseudo-likelihood based on a misspecified model.} We also show that the sample log-likelihood satisfies the LAN property, establish an asymptotic linear representation for the ML estimator, obtain the asymptotic distribution of the estimator, and present results relating to consistent estimation of its asymptotic covariance matrix.
+These are the most general results available for Markov regime-switching models with autoregressive dynamics and covariate-dependent transition probabilities.